ISO 13485:2016 Section | Document Section |

 A field safety corrective action (FSCA) is an action taken to reduce a risk of death or serious deterioration in the state of health associated with a device that is already placed on the market.
 Such actions, whether related to direct or indirect harm, should be reported and informed about via a field safety notice.
 FSCAs can include (non-exclusively):

-All report times refer to when the national responsible authority must first be notified.
-In case of uncertainty whether the incident has to be reported or not, it is reported within the above deadlines.
+All report times refer to when the competent national authority must be notified first.
+In case of uncertainty whether an incident has to be reported or not, it is reported within the above deadlines.

 Incidents are reported to the authority of the country in which the reportable incident occurred: